 Is Your Employer Responsible for Your Injury?

 If you were injured in a construction accident, you might be able to hold your employer responsible if OSHA regulations were violated.
-Jurewitz Law Group understands that taking legal action against an employer can be scary, but our San Diego personal injury lawyers will stand by your side every step of the way.
+Jurewitz Law Group understands that taking legal action against an employer can be scary, but our San Diego work injury lawyers will stand by your side every step of the way.

 Aggressive Representation for Construction Accidents in San Diego

 When injustice has shaken your life, it can seem impossible to fight back.
 However, with the right legal help on your side, you may have the opportunity to set things right.
 The Jurewitz Law Group provides aggressive representation for construction accident victims.
 Helping our clients receive complete compensation so that they can move on with their lives is what matters most.
 Fill out a contact form or call us at (888) 233-5020 for a no-cost consultation.

 - Construction Site Injuries a Problem in Southern California

 - San Diego Construction Accident Leaves One Dead

 - October 12, 2015

 - Three Workers Injured after Falling at Construction Site in San Diego